VertiSelector: Automatic Curriculum Learning for Wheeled Mobility on Vertically Challenging Terrain: Introduction

 Autonomous mobile robots are increasingly being deployed in unstructured, off-road environments for applications such as search and rescue~\cite{xiao2015locomotive, xiao2017uav, murphy2016two}, planetary exploration~\cite{tiwari2019unified, tiwari2018estimating, seeni2010robot}, and agricultural operations~\cite{kumar2020review}.
 However, navigating extreme terrain with dense and high vertical protrusions from the ground remains a significant challenge~\cite{wermelinger2016navigation}.
 Traditional approaches rely on sophisticated kinodynamic modeling, motion planning, and vehicle control, which can cause cascading errors and are difficult to develop and adapt to changing conditions~\cite{hutter2016anymal}.

 Reinforcement learning (RL) offers a promising alternative by enabling robots to learn end-to-end motion policies directly from simulated trial-and-error experiences~\cite{kober2013reinforcement}.
 By circumventing the need for explicit modeling, planning, and control, RL has the potential to achieve more robust and adaptive off-road navigation.
-Learning from a high-precision physics model in a simulator with RL in advance can also alleviate onboard computation during deployment.
+Learning from a high-precision physics model in a simulator with RL in advance can also alleviate simulation-to-reality (sim2real) gap during deployment.

 However, RL training requires a large amount of simulation data and can be sample-inefficient.
 It also often struggles with overfitting to the specific experiences encountered during training, which can significantly limit its ability to generalize to novel situations and hinder its broad applicability~\cite{cobbe2019quantifying}.
 To address these limitations, Procedural Content Generation (PCG) has emerged as a promising approach~\cite{cobbe2020leveraging, risi2020increasing, jiang2021prioritized}.
 PCG can algorithmically generate varied configurations before each training episode by modifying the training environments.
 Diverse PCG environments can improve a trained policy's generalization on previously unseen environments and can potentially form a consistent curriculum based on the RL agent's evolving capability.